gonzaotc/gonzaotc/README.md

 Currently learning:<br/>
 Solidity to do some cool decentralized projects, ethers.js to interact with my frontends and TypeScript to improve my code realiability.

-I'm working with Valtech at a big payment system project for hundreds of pharmacys in the region.
+I'm working with Valtech at a big payment system for hundreds of pharmacys in the region.
 (Next.js, Styled Components, Storybook, Docker, AWS)

 Side projects that i'm currently working on:<br/>
 - Chainz Network: Minecraft Server with NFT's and tokens.
 Using Next.js, TailwindCSS, Ethers.js, Rainbowkit & wagmi.